skillitzimberg/digital-clock/PLANNING.md

 # Steps to complete

-1. Display a static date & time in the required format
+1. Display a static date in the required format
 2. Make the date dynamic
     - Give the date element an id
     - Create `main.js'